 Fraser also has much experience of conducting instrumental ensembles.
 He has worked as Musical Director for two residential Orchestra courses run by Scripture Union, conducted Barrhead Brass Band and has deputised as conductor for Brass Sounds Inverclyde and Riverside Youth Band.

-Fraser’s current work is with ensembles who meet to provide music for the Traditional Latin Mass.
-In his role as Director of Music for Una Voce Scotland he is fortunate to work with a group of able amateurs and fellow professionals in providing high quality performance of plainchant and polyphony.
+Fraser’s current work is with Cantores Matris Dei and Una Voce Scotland where he is fortunate to work with groups of able amateurs and fellow professionals in providing high quality performance of plainchant and polyphony for the sacred liturgy.
 Fraser’s study of vocal performance at the RCS has given him an excellent foundation for improving singing technique in ensembles that he works with.